 I recieved a postcard from Spane yesterday.
 My Gran is having a brief niece believe breif holiday by the sea with her neice.
-She could not believe beach how hot it were.
-She had sat too long on the beech and got burnd. conditioning a cieling fan so they were really suffering.
+She could not beleeve was beach burnt how hot it were.
+She had sat too long on the beech and got burnd.